tom-seddon/b2/doc/Overview.md

   [universal second processor](http://chrisacorns.computinghistory.org.uk/8bit_Upgrades/Acorn_ANC21_Uni2Proc.html)
   with a Master Turbo board fitted)

+(The second processor's OS ROM is configurable, but you can probably just leave it at the default.)

 (In either case, as per the on-screen reminder: with a Master, a `*CONFIGURE TUBE` may be required to get the OS to detect the second processor.
 With a B/B+, be sure to install a ROM installed with the Tube host code in it, such as the Acorn 1770 DFS.)

-Tick `SCSI` to add an emulated SCSI hard disk adapter, useable with Acorn ADFS.
+Also for B/B+/Master 128 only, tick `SCSI` to add an emulated SCSI hard disk adapter, useable with Acorn ADFS.
 Select up to 4 hard disk images to use with it - see the SCSI hard disks section below.

 Changes to a configuration don't affect the running Beeb until you do a `File` > `Power-on Reset` (if you're editing the current config) or